There are several good reasons why you should think about having acupuncture before and during your IVF cycle

 A “relaxed” uterus might help too…….

 Uterine contractions after embryo transfer appear to reduce implantation and pregnancy rates.
-Acupuncture settles the body and the mind, and while we don’t know if it reduces uterine contractions most women report feeling more comfort and ease in the abdomen after acupuncture.
+Patients having acupuncture find it settles the body and the mind, and while we don’t know if it reduces uterine contractions most women report feeling more comfort and ease in the abdomen after acupuncture.

 And “Warming the womb”……..